AxiaCoin/Axia-Network-axia/roadmap/implementers-guide/src/node/backing/statement-distribution.md

 optimal distribution path.

-With these optimizations, distribution of payloads in the size of up to 3 to 4 MB should work with AXIATEST validator specifications.
+With these optimizations, distribution of payloads in the size of up to 3 to 4 MB should work with AxiaTest validator specifications.
 For scaling up even more, runtime upgrades and message passing should be done off chain at some point.

 Flood protection considerations: For making DoS attacks slightly harder on this